rrivirr/rriv-decisions/0002-workflow-commands.md

 ### Negative Consequences

 * Workflows must be compatible with the version of the firmware that is installed on the waterbear logger.
-* Workflows muts be built manually via text-editing at this point.
+* Workflows must be built manually via text-editing at this point.